 By this stage, your home’s exterior should be glistening from the brand new lick of paint that you’ve just given it.
 This is a chance to make sure that everything is covered and done properly, however be forewarned!
 One of the biggest mistakes that beginners make is freely painting over a dry surface, creating blotches or noticeably differently painted areas.

 If you really do need to patch up a part of the home that you may have forgotten about, or one that has dried quickly, overlap onto the surface by 5 – 10 cm only.
 This will help the areas to noticeably blend in with one another, whilst giving you a window of opportunity to patch up the area that requires more paint.

 Having problems?
 Help is only just a phone call away

 If things take a turn for the worst, or you simply don’t have the time to get the job done yourself, we’ll be more than happy to help out.
-Our Melbourne painting contractors at KONNSTRUCT are the undisputed experts in exterior painting in Melbourne for homes and businesses, and will take care of any needs that you have to give your building’s exterior a new finish.
-Give a house painter from KONNSTRUCT a call today on 1300 743 734, should you need the help, we’ll be on our way in no time.
+At KONNSTRUCT, our painters in Melbourne are the undisputed experts in exterior painting in Melbourne for homes and businesses and will take care of any needs that you have to give your building’s exterior a new finish.
+Give a house painter from KONNSTRUCT a call today on 0450 743 734, should you need the help, we’ll be on our way in no time.